 Looking for a starting point?
 Check out our list of nine fun outdoor activities to get you going.
-Watersport fans, of course, have endless choices: Rent a kayak at Weedon Island, swim the secluded waters of award-winning Caladesi Island, or go fishing in the crystal waters of the Gulf of Mexico (and other local waters—get ideas here from our fishing hot spots list).
-You can even go horseback riding on the beach!
+Watersport fans, of course, have endless choices: Rent a kayak at Weedon Island, swim the secluded waters of award-winning Caladesi Island, or go fishing in the crystal waters of the Gulf of Mexico (and other local waters—get ideas here from our fishing hotspots list.

 You don’t have to leave your exercise regime at home when you’re on vacation here, either.
-Bike the 40-mile Pinellas Trail, take a hike at Brooker Creek Preserve or Boyd Hill Nature Park, or jog across the Clearwater Memorial Causeway with scenic views of the intercoastal waterway.
-You can even explore downtown St. Petersburg and get some exercise in by renting a pay as you go bike from Coast Bike Share St. Pete.
-Simply register with them, find a bike rental spot in town, and start pedalling.
+Bike the 40-mile Pinellas Trail, take a hike at Brooker Creek Preserve or Boyd Hill Nature Park or jog across the Clearwater Memorial Causeway with scenic views of the intercoastal waterway.
+You can even explore downtown St. Pete and get some exercise in by renting a pay as you go bike from Coast Bike Share St. Pete.
+Simply register with them, find a bike rental spot in town and start pedaling.